With a huge majority of women wearing the wrong size bra, have you ever considered that you might be one of them?

 7. You’ve gained or lost weight

 We buy new clothes when our weight fluctuates, but often we forget about our bras!
 Whenever your body changes shape or size, a proper fitting bra is a must.
+Here is a guide which will explain how often you should get fitted for a bra.

 How your bra should fit